operator-framework/operator-sdk/doc/ansible/user-guide.md

 The Watches file contains a list of mappings from custom resources, identified by it's Group, Version, and Kind, to an Ansible Role or Playbook.
-The Operator expects this mapping file in a predefined location: `/opt/ansible/watches.yaml`
+The Operator expects this mapping file in a predefined location: `/opt/ansible/watches.yaml` These resources, as well as child resources (determined by owner references) will be monitored for updates and cached.

 * **group**:  The group of the Custom Resource that you will be watching.
 * **version**:  The version of the Custom Resource that you will be watching.